amn-max/NodeFuel/README.md

 ## Features

-TypeSafeX comes equipped with a range of powerful features that make it easy to build high-quality Node.js applications quickly and efficiently.
+NodeFuel comes equipped with a range of powerful features that make it easy to build high-quality Node.js applications quickly and efficiently.
 These features include:

 - TypeScript-first approach for type safety and scalability
 - Built with popular stacks like Express, Prisma, and Dotenv